 Camelback Water Bladder

 The CamelBank leakproof crux Outdoor hydration reservoir is a great for having water at the ready for those strenuous hikes without having to hold your water bottle (or even find it!).
+I know some of you are thinking why the water bottle and a hydration bladder?
+Like lots of hikers, we usually take both.
+I’m amazed by how much water we use when we hike.

 How to push through when the going gets tough?
 The tough take a break with a hip flask and hopefully a view.
 These flasks make great gifts for walker and hikers who appreciate a good toast to the outdoors in the outdoors.